isc1/QtThread01/README.md

 basis for any production systems without review by a professional developer.

-One important thing to notice when running this several times is that the circle does not always make it to the same ending position.
+One important thing to notice when running this several times is that the circle end up at different positions every runtime.
 This is because the worker threads are running unequal amounts of times as can be seen by the totaliterations counter that displays when the workers complete.
-The threads get varying levels of cpu time whether because of operating system issues, or how Qt works, or for any other reason.
+The threads get varying levels of cpu time whether because of operating system issues, or how Qt works, or for some other reasons.
 This code does not account for these factors, and so it's an example of how things can get out of sync with threads if they are not managed properly.

 It should be noted that we are not killing the threads properly: closing the window